oVirt/ovirt-site/source/documentation/admin-guide/chap-Proxies.html.md

 The websocket proxy allows users to connect to virtual machines via noVNC and SPICE HTML5 consoles.
 Previously, the websocket proxy could only run on the oVirt Engine machine, but now the proxy can run on any machine that has access to the network.

-The websocket proxy can be installed and configured on the oVirt Engine machine during the initial configuration (see [Configuring the oVirt Engine](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/installation-guide/#Red_Hat_Enterprise_Virtualization_Manager_Configuration_Overview) in the *Installation Guide*), or on a separate machine (see [Installing a Websocket Proxy on a Separate Machine](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/installation-guide/#appe-Installing_the_Websocket_Proxy_on_a_different_host) in the *Installation Guide*).
+The websocket proxy can be installed and configured on the oVirt Engine machine during the initial configuration (see "Configuring the oVirt Engine" in the [Installation Guide](/documentation/install-guide/Installation_Guide/)), or on a separate machine (see "Installing a Websocket Proxy on a Separate Machine" in the [Installation Guide](/documentation/install-guide/Installation_Guide/)).

 The websocket proxy can also be migrated from the Engine machine to a separate machine.
 See the Migrating the Websocket Proxy to a Separate Host section below.